plone/documentation/docs/classic-ui/viewlets.md

 ### Hiding viewlets

-Hiding a viewlet is also done from the `viewlets.xml` with the `<hidden />` node which is at same level as `<order />`, and is done per skin selection.
+Hiding a viewlet is also done from the {file}`viewlets.xml` with the `<hidden />` node, which is at same level as `<order />`, and is done per skin selection.

-For instance, if you need to remove the global sections for your skin, you'd have to add some declaration like the following one to `viewlets.xml`:
+For instance, if you need to remove the global sections for your skin, you'd have to add some declaration, such as the following one to {file}`viewlets.xml`:

 ```xml
 <hidden manager="plone.portalheader" skinname="My Theme">